Free Bet calculator

 There’s no need to scribble down odds on a piece of paper anymore attempting to calculate the odds of your bets.
 Most betting calculators can handle any payout calculations you can throw at them within seconds and are very easy to use.

-Additionally, with betting calculators users may calculate a payout regardless to the odds type which may be available at a given sportsbook by simply picking the odds type on the calculator and entering the values of the odds and stake.
-More complicated calculations like system bet functions and rule 4 functions are also possible on betting calculators, giving users the ability to figure out payouts even on multiple selection and non-runner horse races.
+Additionally, with betting calculators, users may calculate a payout regardless to the odds type which may be available at a given sportsbook by simply picking the odds type on the calculator and entering the values of the odds and stake.
+More complicated calculations like system bet functions and rule 4 functions are also possible on betting calculators, giving users the ability to figure out payouts even on multiple selections and non-runner horse races.
 These type of bets can be very tedious to calculate using traditional methods.